-Google Core 2020 Updates: See the Bigger Picturein Development
+Google Core 2020 Updates: See the Bigger Picturein Marketing

 Google’s core updates include significant changes in its algorithm that impact many websites and industries.
 Every change is designed to improve the user experience.
 Website performance optimization is mandatory each time an update is more noticeable, especially when it’s a core update.
 You should align your website with the new regulations to stay high in your Google rankings and avoid potential issues with Google Discovery.